atharva-p/guides/Pointers.md

 we don't get the expected 20 bytes size of the array from the function's local scope because we're actually finding the `sizeof(int* array)`, it's a pointer, not the size of the array. size of pointers is 8 bytes in a 64 bit system and 4 bytes in a 32 bit system.

+`&array[0]` and `array` are actually the same thing because of the way compiler interprets arrays and pointers

+keep in mind that array names used to denote addresses are different than pointers that store addresses. pointer arithmetic cannot be applied to array names.